RBAI secure dramatic Schools' Cup win with late try

 Inst got on top in the early stages of the second half, with second row Edwards scoring after a good line-out and fly-half Josh Eagleson finding his range with the conversion.

-Place delivered a fine finish for Inst's third try on 49 minutes, after a lovely long pass from Eagleson, before Ralstan crossed on the hour-mark to allow Rea's conversion to level the scores at 17-17 before Boyd's late winner.
+Place delivered a fine finish for Inst's third try on 49 minutes, after a lovely long pass from Eagleson, before Ralston crossed on the hour-mark to allow Rea's conversion to level the scores at 17-17.

+Boyd's late, late winner meant that what would have been a first Schools' Cup trophy share since 1996 was avoided.